michballard/CV/README.md

 ----------------
 #####Contact details
 If you would like to find out more, please feel free to contact me or view more by the following:
-- Phone + 44 7449 928801
 - Email [michballard@gmail.com]
 - [LinkedIn]
 - [Github]

 #####Work eligibility
-I am a dual passport holder, being British and Australian, and I'm currently seeking work in London.
+I am a dual passport holder, being British and Australian.